Trapped modes in electromagnetic waveguides: Appendix

 In the whole article, the domain $\Om$ was simply connected with a connected boundary.
-The various techniques we presented to show existence of eigenvalues for the Maxwell's operator can also be used when this assumption is not satisfied.
-In this paragraph, we show that additionally, the electric and/or magnetic operators have non zero kernels in these configurations, so that their discrete spectrum contains the value zero.
-Below we use notation similar to \cite{ABDG98}. \paragraph{Waveguides with a non connected boundary.} Denote by $\Gamma_i$, $i=0,\dots, I$, the connected components of the boundary $\partial\Om$ (see Figure \ref{NonConnectedBdry}).
+The various techniques we presented to show existence of eigenvalues for Maxwell's operator can also be used when this assumption is not satisfied.
+In this paragraph, we show that additionally, the electric and/or magnetic operators have non-zero kernels in these configurations, so that their discrete spectrum contains the value zero.
+Below we use notation similar to \cite{ABDG98}. \paragraph{Waveguides with a non-connected boundary.} Denote by $\Gamma_i$, $i=0,\dots, I$, the connected components of the boundary $\partial\Om$ (see Figure \ref{NonConnectedBdry}).
 Assume that only $\Gamma_0$ is unbounded.
 Define the space

 For $i=1,\dots, I$, using a Poincar\'e inequality similar to (\ref{PoincareIneq}) and a lifting function, one can prove that there is a unique $p_i\in \mrm{H}^1_\Gamma(\Om)$ satisfying